 Ingredients

-- 2 boneless skinless chicken breast cut in half lengthwise creating 4 thinner breasts
+- 2 boneless skinless chicken breasts cut in half lengthwise creating 4 thinner breasts

 - ½ teaspoon kosher salt